rschristopher/ischristtrue.com/src/ancient-views/cosmology.md

     And God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.

 !!! info "The Great Flood"
-    The cosmology of this age underwent a radical shift, where God -- seeing the wickedness of man -- caused a great flood.
+    The cosmology of this age underwent a radical shift, where God -- seeing the wickedness of man, the consequence of sin in the world -- caused a great flood.
     And the only human survivors were Noah and his family.
     After the flood, God removed His Spirit from man, who would no longer live for centuries.